 All 193 B-52Gs were built at Boeing-Wichita, though Boeing-Seattle provided the forward fuselage.
 The first B-52G performed its initial flight on 31 August 1958, with deliveries beginning in that year and ending in 1961.

 * The Air Force was expecting to field the North American B-70 Valkyrie supersonic bomber after the B-52, and so the B-52G was supposed to have been the final production model.
-In practice, the B-70 would run into problems and only two would be built, to be operated strictly as experimental machines.
+In practice, only two XB-70s would be built, to be operated strictly as experimental machines.
 The USAF was also interested in obtaining the "GAM-87 Skybolt" air-launched ballistic missile, and so Boeing was given a contract to build the final B-52 variant, the "B-52H", as a Skybolt launch platform.
 The B-52H was to carry four Skybolts, with two on each underwing pylon.
 In fact, the Skybolt would be canceled in December 1962, and the B-52H would never carry it operationally.
 It would make do with the Hound Dog, and would also carry Quails.

 Since SAC had moved to low-level tactics by that time, the B-52H was given structural reinforcements.
 It was also fitted with the P&W TF33-3 turbofan, a derivative of the J57, with 75.6 kN (7,710 kgp / 17,000 lbf) thrust.
 A B-52G had been temporarily fitted with these engines to validate their use for the B-52H, with some sources claiming this machine was redesignated the "YB-52H".